RasParker/modular-maestro/replit.md

   - ✅ Updated ManageSubscriptions component to fetch and display real subscription data
   - ✅ Added proper loading states and error handling for subscription data fetching
   - ✅ Completed successful migration with all core features working properly
+- July 16, 2025.
+Enhanced bio text truncation system with improved user interaction
+  - ✅ Updated BioDisplay component with click-to-expand functionality on truncated text
+  - ✅ Added click-outside-to-collapse functionality for expanded bio text
+  - ✅ Replaced old bio truncation logic in CreatorCard and CreatorProfile components
+  - ✅ Enhanced CSS class filtering to properly display full text when expanded
+  - ✅ Improved desktop bio truncation to show "read more" at end of second line
+  - ✅ Added proper positioning for "read more" button using absolute positioning